RehanDias/cek-tagihan-umb/README.md

 1. Install [Python](https://www.python.org/).
 2. Open a terminal and navigate to the project directory.
-3. Run `pip install pyppeteer` to install the required packages.
+3. Run `pip install -r requirements.txt` to install the required packages.

 #### Execution

 1. Run the script using the command: `python login.py`.
 2. Enter your username and password when prompted.

 ## Checking Study Fees (`Tagihan`) 💰